speedscale/docs/docs/setup/install/openshift.md

 ---
-title: Speedscale on OpenShift
+title: Redhat OpenShift
-sidebar_position: 18
+sidebar_position: 10
 ---

 # Working with OpenShift

 :::caution
 This workflow is currently in preview status.
-Speedscale currently works best inside plain Kubernetes clusters such as EKS and GKE.
+Please provide feedback in our [slack community](https://slack.speedscale.com).
 :::

 ## Prerequisites